 - Look at wait times on the day of your visit before purchasing an Express Pass.
 Sometimes the pass is unnecessary.

 Universal’s Volcano Bay

-Volcano Bay is the water park that is run by Universal Orlando.
-It is just as well-put-together as the Universal parks, and is a perfect option for those looking for an immersive water park experience with more thrills than the Disney water parks have to offer.
+Volcano Bay is a water park that is run by Universal Orlando.
+It is just as well-put-together as the Universal parks and is a perfect option for those looking for an immersive water park experience with more thrills than the Disney water parks have to offer.
 It’s also a great option for those staying in a Universal hotel, as it is very nearby.

 The Krakatau Aqua Coaster is an absolute must-do when visiting this park, and the Kopiko Wai Winding River is the perfect place to lead you cares away.

 - Set up cashless payment.
 This is incredibly helpful when you don’t want to carry a wallet around the park.